PRIS-CV/ReMarNet/README.md

 ```

 ## Contact
 Thanks for your attention!
-If you have any suggestion or question, you can leave a message here or contact us directly:
+If you have any suggestions or questions, you can leave a message here or contact us directly:
 * yuliyunlut@hotmail.com
 * xiaochen.yang.16@ucl.ac.uk
 * mazhanyu@bupt.edu.cn